-DesmoMelt® may be used if it has broken into two pieces.
+Desmopressin tablets should not be crushed.
+Children who cannot swallow tablets whole with minimal water should not be prescribed the tablets.
+DesmoMelt[®] may be used if it has broken into two pieces.
 If it is in more than two pieces, it should be discarded.
+Desmopressin liquid (Demovo[®]) is supplied with a 1ml syringe and instructions for how to draw it up.